krowsgigachad/WEB-2-Chat-Application/README.md

-# MyChat - Real-Time Chat Application
+# MyChat - Real-Time Chat Application Akhmetov Daniyar SE - 2228

 MyChat is a simple real-time chat application built using Node.js, Express, and Socket.io.
 It allows users to send and receive messages in real-time.